GabrielGM93/Individual_Project1/README.md

 ## **Description of the problem (Context and role to develop)**

-You started working as **`Data Scientist`** in a start-up that provides aggregation services for streaming platforms.
-The world is beautiful and you are going to create your first ML model that solves a business problem: a recommendation system that has not been launched yet!
+"You've just joined a start-up as a data scientist that provides aggregation services for streaming platforms.
+You're excited to start working on your first ML model that will solve a key business problem - a recommendation system that hasn't been launched yet!

-You go to their data and you realize that their maturity is low (ok, it's null :sob:): Untransformed data, there are no automated processes for updating new movies or series, among other things…. making your job impossible :weary:.
+However, as you start digging into their data, you quickly realize that their data maturity level is low, and there are no automated processes for updating new movies or series, among other things.
+This makes your job seem impossible, and you realize that you'll have to start from scratch and perform a quick data engineering job to have a Minimum Viable Product (MVP) ready by the end of the week.

-You must start from 0, doing a quick job of **`Data Engineer`** and have an **`MVP`** (_Minimum Viable Product_) for the next week!.
-So you scare away your fears and get to work :muscle:
+Despite feeling overwhelmed, you decide to face your fears and get to work.
+You know that the key to success lies in developing a well-planned process, so you start mapping out the relationship between the various processes that need to be developed." :muscle:

 Here are reflected the relationship of the processes that we are going to develop.